MetaMask/SIPs/SIPS/sip-14.md

 #### snap_requestPermissions
 This RPC method SHOULD function as a subset of the existing `wallet_requestPermissions` RPC method and take the same parameters and have the same return value.
 This function MAY be a middleware that rewrites requests to `wallet_requestPermissions` if needed.

-This RPC method MUST prompt the user to get consent for any requested permissions and MUST validate that the requested permissions are specified in the manifest before continuing its execution.
+This RPC method MUST prompt the user to get consent for any requested permissions and MUST validate that the requested permissions are specified in the manifest before continuing its execution (including caveats matching).

 #### snap_getPermissions
 This RPC method SHOULD be an alias for `wallet_getPermissions`, MAY be used by the snap for verifying whether it already has the permissions needed for operating.
 The return value and parameters SHOULD match the existing specification.